AlanLoo12/ssdk/README.md

 * Left/Right/Up/Down keys do what they are supposed to do
 * Use -/= to zoom
 * Use z/x to select the inventory item
+* Press R or ENTER to use the inventory item
-* Ctrl + Left/Right/Up/Down to look
+* Ctrl + Left/Right/Up/Down or W/A/S/D to look

 ## Idea:
 * Player needs to travel the cave to find the way out